mrstefangrimm/TemplateStateMachine/README.md

 ## Getting Started

-The example with the states A and B is a good starting point.
+The example with the states A, AA, AAA, AAB and B is a good starting point.
 Once you scrolled down to `main` you will see that tsm is easy to use.
 I recommend to play with it for a while: What happens if you dispatch "B_AA" (to  be read: "to B from AA") when already in B?
-In what order are the exit methods called when in state AAA and dispatch "B_AA"?
+In what order are the exit methods called when in state AAA and "B_AA" is dispatched?

 https://wandbox.org/permlink/0RRO72sSNMh2O1nQ

 [![statemachine example](docs/sm_example_uml.png)](https://wandbox.org/permlink/0RRO72sSNMh2O1nQ)[![statemachine example](docs/sm_example_code.png)](https://wandbox.org/permlink/0RRO72sSNMh2O1nQ)

-The state machine definitions in the above example may seem counterintuitive and scary at first glace.
+> Figure 1: Shows an state machine example with states, sub-states and sub-sub-states.
+It has transitions which go from a sub-state to a higher level state.

 ### Step by step

+#### Step 1

-Define if your state shall be singletons or created with `new` and `delete`.
+Specify whether you want your states to be singletons or to be created with  `new` and `delete`.
 TSM has these pre-defined options:

 | Comparator              | Factory          | Description                                                  |
 | ----------------------- | ---------------- | ------------------------------------------------------------ |